Horizon-Simulations/wlrs-captainsim-compatibility/README.md

 ## Known issues and limitations

 The project is build-up on top of a payware product from [Captain Sim](https://captainsim.net/).
-This leads to limitation in key/button assigment in order interact with cockpit elements e.g. ADIRU button.
+This leads to limitation in key/button assigment in order interact with cockpit elements.
 Many of these are unclickable at all.
 Many features in the aircraft are still based on default B747-8i by Asobo which may displays some missing items.

 ## FAQ